dat320-2019/course-info/lab-submission.md

    updates, you will need to run the following command:
     * `git pull origin master`.

-7. (NOT YET FIXED; CONTINUE FIXING HERE) For the first lab, you will submit the source code for the hello world application and the answers to the three sets of questions.
-The skeleton code for the application, `hello.c`, has been provided along with forms for the questions.
-Autograder will run a set of test cases to verify your implementation.
-Not all tests must pass to get a passing grade.

-8. In the following, we will use `hello.c` as an example.
-Change directory to:
-   `cd $HOME/src/github.com/dat320-2019/assignments/lab1` and confirm that the files for lab1 resides in that folder.
-They should, assuming that you ran the `go get` command earlier.

-9. Implement the main function in `hello.c`.

-10. When your application is working, you may push your code to GitHub.
-This will trigger Autograder which will then run a test suite on your code.

-11. Using `hello.c` as an example, use the following procedure to commit and push your changes to GitHub and Autograder:
+7. In summary, these are the typical steps you need to make to make changes to files, add those changes to staging, commit changes and push changes to your own private repository on GitHub.
     ```console
-    $ cd $GOPATH/src/github.com/dat320-2019/assignments/lab1
+    $ cd $HOME/dat320-2019/assignments/lab1
+    $ vim shell-answers.md
+    # make your edits and save
-    $ git add hello.c
+    $ git add shell-answers.md
     $ git commit
-    // This will open an editor for you to write a commit message
+    # This will open an editor for you to write a commit message
-    // Use for example "Implemented Assignment 1"
+    # Use for example "Implemented Assignment 1"
     $ git push labs
     ```
+    Once you have pushed a change to GitHub, Autograder's built-in Continuous Integration system will pick up your code and run our tests on them.

-15. Running the last command above will, due to an error on our part, result in Git printing an error message about a conflict between the `README.md` file in the `labs` repository and the `README.md` file in your `username-labs` repository.
+8. Running the last command above may, due to an error on our part, result in Git printing an error message about a conflict between the `README.md` file in the `assignments` repository and the `README.md` file in your `username-labs` repository.
 Here is how to fix it:

     ```console